mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 **Note**: This is probably not the optimal strategy for migrating services.
 I suspect that there are better practices for minimizing certificate errors, but this is better than what I was doing before.
 {{</notice>}}

 Next time I have to move a service between hosts, I'm going to follow the process that I learned this month.

 As a general example, imagine that you're moving a service that you host at the URL `example.com` from platform A to platform B.

 #### Preparation day

-A day or two before your plan to migrate, perform these steps:
+A day or two before you plan to migrate, perform these steps:

 1. Deploy your service to platform B.
 1. Create a certificate for your service on platform B under a subdomain.